Tata Curvv: Specifications

 The Curvv is based on the smaller Nexon, with much of the front section and the interior design are carried over from the smaller car.
 It is intended to occupy a higher segment, with a length of 4.3-metre.
 It is 313 mm longer than the Nexon and has a 62 mm longer wheelbase.

 The ICE-powered Curvv is available with three engine options: a 120 PS 1.2-litre turbocharged petrol engine, a new 125 PS, 1.2-litre direct injection turbocharged petrol option, and a 118 PS, 1.5-litre turbo-diesel unit.
 All three engine options are available with a 6-speed manual transmission, along with an optional 7-speed dual-clutch automatic.

 The Curvv EV is available with two battery pack options: 45 kWh with a 110 kW motor, and 55 kWh with a 123 kW motor.
 The 45 kWh pack provides a Modified Indian Drive Cycle (MIDC) range of 502 km, while the 55 kWh pack offers 585 km.
 Tata also claims a 50:50 front to rear weight distribution, a 208 mm ground clearance and 450 mm water wading depth for the Curvv EV.

 Safety

-In 2024, the Curvv and Curvv.ev in their most basic specifications for India received 5 stars for adult occupants and 5 stars for toddlers from Bharat NCAP (similar to Global NCAP 2023, based on Latin NCAP 2016).
+In 2024, the Curvv and Curvv.ev in their most basic specifications for India received 5 stars for adult occupants and 5 stars for toddlers from Bharat NCAP (based on Latin NCAP 2016).